Top 8 water parks in Ontario to beat the heat

 Where: 2015 Calypso St., Limoges, ON

-Home to Canada’s tallest waterslide tower, Calypso is your island escape near Ottawa.
+Canada’s largest waterpark and home to the nation’s tallest waterslide tower, Calypso is your island escape near Ottawa.
 Catch some waves at Calypso Palace, ride the twists and turns of Adrenaline and get sucked into the vortex of the Black Hole.
 You can relax poolside with a picnic or concessions when you're not zipping down slides.

 Wet’n’Wild